 Overview

 Britton Edelen is a doctoral candidate in English literature, working primarily on European Modernism in English, French, and German.
-With a comparatist background and an interest in 20th-century continental philosophy, his research, broadly conceived, concerns the play, limits, and failures of language and the ethical potentials of aesthetic works.
+With a comparatist background and an interest in 20th-century continental philosophy, his research, broadly conceived, attends to moments of linguistic failure, negativity, and dissolution and the ethical horizons opened by aesthetic objects.

 Britt holds a BA in English Literature from Brown University, where he graduated with honors after completing a thesis on philosophical and aesthetic figurations of talking animals.
 Currently, he co-convenes the Psychoanalysis Now!
 Reading Group, sponsored by the John Hope Franklin Humanities Institute.